nchjili/avis_zmqprx/README.md

 Running with system-wide zmq
 ----------------------------
-* Because zmq and jzmq are only platform-depend parts of avis-zmqprx you can just delete them from server/lib/ directory and it will pick up your system-wide installation of zmq and jzmq (or alternativelly passed the paths in classpath,-Djava.library.path and LD\_LIBRARY\_PATH (or your platform's alternative) )
+* Because zmq and jzmq are only platform-depend parts of avis-zmqprx you can just delete them from server/lib/ directory and it will pick up your system-wide installation of zmq and jzmq (or alternativelly pass the paths in classpath,-Djava.library.path and LD\_LIBRARY\_PATH (or your platform's alternative) )

 Build dependencies
 ------------------
 * POSIX environment
 * unzip, tar
-* autotools (we call autogen to build jzmq)
+* autotools (needed to build jzmq)
 * ant
 * JRE (>=1.5)
 * JDK (>=1.5)